 Spocter, M. (2018) A toponymic investigation of South African gated communities, South African Geographical Journal, 100:3, 326-348, DOI: 10.1080/03736245.2018.1498382

-Topic 2: The pyrogeography of the Eastern Cape
+Topic 10: Studies of small-town Eastern Cape

 I am willing to supervise projects that use GIS to address questions across the disciplines of human and physical geography.
 I expect students to develop competence in traditional geographical methods and be able to use current technologies for data sourcing, manipulation and analysis.
-You will be expected to carry out desk-top analysis and field work data collection using a mixed methods approach.
+You will be expected to carry out desktop analysis and fieldwork data collection using a mixed-methods approach.

-1. Climate change impacts on the distribution of Cyclopia species
+Topic 1: Climate change impacts on the distribution of Cyclopia species

-From a theoretical perspective – the project would draw on material from Geographic Information Science, natural resource management, conservation planning, climate change and fynbos ecology and management.
+From a theoretical perspective, the project would draw on material from Geographic Information Science, natural resource management, conservation planning, climate change and fynbos ecology and management.

 The research question would be something like: How will projected climate change affect the distribution of C. intermedia?

-To do this project you will need to be committed to using GIS.
-There will be a field work component in which you will check if the model fits with where these species are known to occur.
+To do this project, you will need to be committed to using GIS.
+There will be a fieldwork component in which you will check if the model fits with where these species are known to occur.

-2. A Geospatial inventory of the honeybush industry
+Topic 2: A Geospatial inventory of the honeybush industry

 Honeybush products are mostly sold on the export market (75% of the annual volume).
-It is difficult to find honeybush on local supermarket shelves although it is available to purchase from local and international online suppliers.
-As part of an initiative to develop the local honeybush market an inventory of honeybush suppliers and sales points in the form of an interactive, online map would be a useful way for consumers to access information and promote consumption of honeybush.
+It is difficult to find honeybush on local supermarket shelves, although it is available to purchase from local and international online suppliers.
+As part of an initiative to develop the local honeybush market, an inventory of honeybush suppliers and sales points in the form of an interactive, online map would be a useful way for consumers to access information and promote consumption of honeybush.

 The project would entail using social media and geotagging to locate honeybush products across South Africa and promote information on the industry (particularly sales) in an accessible, interactive and popular format as an online map inventory.
 The inventory could evolve to show a range of industry assets and information.